 China is not called China

 The reason why we use the name China in the West for the country is quite surprising.
 Like many English names for countries it is not the name used within the country itself.
-‘Greece’ ➚ is known as ‘Hellas’ to the Greeks while ‘Egypt’ ➚ is ‘Misr’ to its people.
-The name China has been in use for thousands of years and is not easy to trace.
+This is not uncommon as ‘Greece’ ➚ is known as ‘Hellas’ to the Greeks while ‘Egypt’ ➚ is ‘Misr’ to its people.
+The name China has been in use for thousands of years and is not easy to trace to its origin.
 It probably derives from the Sanskrit word ‘Chinasthana’ (meaning country to the East of India) or it might be possibly connected to the Qin (pronounced ‘Chin’) kingdom.
 The name was in use long before the First Qin Emperor (259 - 210 BCE) came to unify China.
 The Qin kingdom was the most westerly of the many smaller kingdoms that became China and so would have been the first kingdom reached when traveling overland from India and Central Asia.
 From ‘Chin’ the Greeks and Romans probably derived the term ‘Sinae’ which you find in words like ‘sinophile’ (someone who likes China) and ‘sinologist’ (someone studying China).
 In Roman times another name used was ‘Serica’, the land where silk came from.
 Serica is believed to be derived from the Chinese word for silk 丝 sī pronounced 'ser'.

 China's name in China - the Middle Kingdom

 The Chinese people themselves have several names for their own country. 中国 Zhōng Guó is the official name.
-It means literally middle or central country; kingdom or region and was based on the traditional view that China is the center of the civilized world surrounded by barbarians.
+It means literally middle or central kingdom or region and was based on the traditional view that China is the center of the civilized world surrounded by barbarians.
 The modern form of guo 国 has the character for the precious treasure jade 玉 enclosed within a boundary.
 The old version of guo was 國 which had a spear and mouth inside an enclosure, suggesting a person proclaiming ownership of an area.

 Throughout dynastic history the formal name included the dynastic name so during the last Qing dynasty the country was 大清国 Dà qīng guó ‘Great Qing Kingdom’ and during the Ming dynasty 大明国 Dà míng guó ‘Great Ming Kingdom’.

 Hua 华 was a name used by the early Han people, and this is used to refer to China as in 新华 Xinhua News agency.
 Unfortunately huá 华 is very similar to 花 huā meaning 'flower' and so from a misleading translation China was sometimes referred to as the ‘Flowery land’ in the 19th century.
 Central China and in particular the province of Hunan used to be called Zhonghuadi 中华地.
 Some westerners mistranslated this as ‘Central flowery land’ rather than ‘Central splendid land’. 中华民国 Zhonghua Minguo refers to ‘The Republic of China’ (1912-1949) and still used in Chinese Taipei (Taiwan) while the full title 中华人民共和国 zhōng huá rén mín gòng hé guó Zhonghua Renmin Gongheguo, refers to ‘The People's Republic of China’.
 There are many other names that have been used over the years.
-One of the earliest hints of a china-centric view of the world as: 天下 Tiān Xià means all below heaven or our land.
+One of the earliest hints of a china-centric view of the world as: 天下 Tiān Xià means all under heaven or our land.
 Much is made of this in the epic film Hero ➚ set at the end of the Warring States period.
 There is also the name 九洲 Jiǔ Zhōu Nine Regions as Yu the Great originally divided the land into nine regions.
 Somewhat more recently the term eighteen provinces 十八省 shí bā shěng has been used.

 With 92% of the Chinese population categorized as 汉 Han Chinese, the term ‘Han’, named after the Han dynasty, is also used to refer to China as a whole even though it rather excludes the many ethnic minorities.
 During Han times the rough geographic limits of the modern Chinese nation had already been set.